Myanmar Overtakes Afghanistan As Worlds Biggest Opium Producer: UN - UrduPoint

 The total estimated value of Myanmar's "opiate economy" rose to between $1 billion and $2.4 billion -- the equivalent of 1.7 to 4.1 percent of the country's 2022 GDP, UNODC said.

-Last year, an estimated 790 metric tonnes of opium were produced in Myanmar, it said.
+An estimated 790 metric tonnes of opium were produced in Myanmar last year, it said.

 Myanmar's legal economy has been gutted by conflict and instability since the military seized power in 2021, driving many farmers to grow poppy.